mchspc/crypticode/data-cheat.md

 ## Important

 ### File Management
-`import os`
 `file_var = open(filename, permission)`
 `string = file_var.read()`
 `file_var.write(string)`
 `file_var.close()`
-You must import the os module to use these functions for text file manipulation.
 The open() function saves the file as a variable.
 See the section below.
 The read() and write() function let you access and save data respectively.
 The close() function should be used before the program closes.